 - Grains and beans are essentially low-cost, making them great for storing large quantities.

 - They have great nutritional value and provide variety, which matters more than we think.

 - They can have a long storage life ranging from ten to twelve years if stored properly.

 The Cons Grains & Beans

-- Grains and beans are meant for storage and definitely not portability.
+- Grains and beans are meant for storage and not portability.
 Grains and beans are ideal for survival situations where you do not have to leave your stockpile.
-Anyone who has ever had to buy rice from the grocery store knows that it can be quite heavy.
+Anyone who has had to buy rice from the grocery store knows it can be pretty heavy.

 - They’re not ideal for short-term emergencies as they require some lengthy preparation.
-Another downside to grains and beans is the requirement of water and fuel to prepare.
+Another downside to grains and beans is the required water and fuel to prepare.
 As for calories, large quantities will need to be consumed to achieve daily caloric requirements.

 - Grains and beans are sensitive to the elements.
 High humidity can cause mold to grow in your supply.